-During the year ended December 31, 2023, we recognized a \$1.8 million tax credit receivable and offsetting deferred R&D tax credit.
+During the years ended December 31, 2024 and 2023, we recognized a \$1.4 million and \$1.8 million, respectively, tax credit receivable and offsetting deferred R&D tax credit.
 We participate in a research and development program sponsored by the Spanish government.
 The program provides for reimbursement of certain expenses incurred in research and development efforts we incur in Spain.
 The reimbursements can be through either tax credits or direct refunds.
 The program provides for certain limits on the types and amounts of expenses and requires participants to complete a certification and apply for the refund annually.
 Subsequent to the period in which expenses are incurred, the program requires participants to maintain certain workforce levels and research and development expenditures over a 24-month period.
-In the quarter ended June 30, 2023, we completed the certification and applied for direct reimbursement, for our qualifying research and development expenses incurred in the year ended December 31, 2022.
-We received approvals from the Spanish government in September and October 2023.
+In the quarter ended June 30, 2023, we completed the certification and applied for direct reimbursement, for our qualifying research and development in September and October 2023.
 The credit will be amortized as a contra-expense over the two-year period 2024 and 2025.
+In the quarter ended June 30, 2024, we completed the certification and applied for direct reimbursement expenses incurred in the year ended June 30, 2024, we completed the certification and applied for direct needed June 30, 2024, we completed the certification and applied for direct reimbursement expenses incurred in the year ended June 30, 2024, we completed the certification and applied for direct reimbursement as a contra-expense over the two-year period 2024 and 2025.
+We received approvals from the Spanish government in December 31, 2023.
+We received approvals from the Spanish government in December 31, 2023.
+We received approvals from the Spanish government in December 31, 2023.
+We received approvals from the Spanish government in